This text is translated into Russian by google automatic human level neural machine.

 The project to develop the Bering coal basin in Chukotka can be included in the TOP

-The likelihood of such a perspective, according to the governor, can be said today, despite the difficult time for the project, the press service of the head of the region.
+The likelihood of such a prospect, according to the governor, can be said today, despite the difficult time for the project, the press service of the head of the region said.

-The Chukotka TORA, the governor noted, is different from those represented by other subjects, but some have already shown their high profitability and profitability.
-The head of the region stressed that the Bering project is fully supported by the Okrug Government and the Australian partner will be provided with the necessary assistance for its implementation.
+The Chukotka ASEZs, the governor noted, differ from those represented by other entities, but some have already shown their high profitability and profitability.
+The head of the region stressed that the Bering project is fully supported by the District Government and the Australian partner will be provided with the necessary assistance for its implementation.

-Chief Executive Officer of Tigers Realm Coal Limited Craig Parry expressed gratitude to the Governor for the support and measures of the Government to create a comfortable investment climate in the region.
+Craig Perry, Chief Executive Officer of Tigers Realm Coal Limited, expressed gratitude to the Governor for the support and measures taken by the Government to create a comfortable investment climate in the region.

-TIG from 2012 is engaged in the development of the Amaam deposit of the Bering coal basin in Chukotka.
-The project is the development of the license areas "West" and "Left Bank".
-The latter is located on North Amaam.
-It was from him that the company began the development of the project by opening the field "Fandyushkinskoe pole."
-Interest in this area, explains in the company, is due to the fact that there is explored a fairly powerful by local standards caking, that is, more profitable coal.
-Beneficial is the territorial proximity of the site to the current seaport of the village of Beringovsky.
+TIG has been developing the Amaam field in the Bering coalfield in Chukotka since 2012.
+The project is the development of the Zapadny and Levoberezhny license areas.
+The latter is located in North Amaam.
+It was with him that the company began the development of the project, having discovered the Fandyushkinskoye field deposit.
+The interest in this area, the company explains, is due to the fact that a sufficiently powerful seam of coking, that is, more profitable coal, has been explored there by local standards.
+The territorial proximity of the site to the operating seaport of the Beringovsky settlement is also advantageous.

-At the last meeting, Craig Perry informed Roman Kopin about the results of exploration 2013-2014.
-He noted that the result of the large-scale drilling program at the “Fandyushkinsky field” was the discovery of thick layers lying at a shallow depth in 18 km from the existing road and 35 km from the seaport.
+At the last meeting, Craig Perry informed Roman Kopin about the results of exploration work in 2013-2014.
+He noted that the result of a large-scale drilling program at the Fandyushkinskoye field was the discovery of thick strata occurring at a shallow depth 18 km from the existing road and 35 km from the seaport.

-According to him, compared to July of 2013, the resources of North Amama are increased by 170% and now amount to more than 72 million tons (including 12,6 million tons of "measured", 13,2 million tons of "specified" and 46,6 million tons of " ").
+According to him, compared to July 2013, the resources of North Amaam increased by 170% and today they amount to more than 72 million tons (including 12,6 million tons of “measured”, 13,2 million tons of “indicated” and 46,6, XNUMX million tons of "assumed").

-- Data on resources indicate the potential for further increase in the period of mining and annual production, as well as the possibility of improving the economy of the project "Fundyushkinskoe field."
-At present, we are continuing to work on the preparation of a banking feasibility study, which will be completed in the 4 quarter of this year, Craig Perry believes.
+- The resource data point to the potential for further increases in mining life and annual production volumes, as well as opportunities for improving the economy of the Fandyushkinskoye Field project.
+Currently, we continue to work on the preparation of a bank feasibility study, which will be completed in the 4th quarter of this year, - believes Craig Perry.

-He stressed that the company wants to start commercial exploitation of the field as early as possible and to reach planned targets for coal exports to 1 mln.
-Tons per year.
+He stressed that the company wants to start commercial exploitation of the deposit as early as possible and reach the planned coal export targets of up to 1 million tons per year.